FreePressUnlimited/Security_HQ/emergency-support.md

 ![Igloo](/assets/images/igloo.png)

-**WHAT**: Holistic Digital Security support, including secure website hosting for 24 months, tailored security audit, digital forensics analysis in case of a digital attack against your webite or email, deployment of circumvention measures in case of blocking of your website and 9-month long mentorship and training program for 1 to 2 members of your organization.
+**WHAT**: Holistic digital security support, including secure website hosting for 24 months, tailored security audit, digital forensics analysis in case of a digital attack against your website or email, deployment of circumvention measures in case of blocking of your website and a 9-month long mentorship for 1 to 2 members of your organization.

 **FOR WHOM**: Investigative journalists, independent media, human rights organizations and activists working in Internet repressive regimes.
-Priority is given to organizations that have been targets of digital attacks in the past, and have a substantial readership in their respective country.
+Priority is given to organizations that have been targets of digital attacks in the past, and "have a substantial readership in their respective country."

 **ENROLLMENT PERIOD**: January-October 2019.